It was a weekend destined to be fantastic and fabulous in every way. Spending it with friends we headed to Manuel Antonio for a weekend vacation.

 The beginning of the tour allowed an opportunity for some more practice and time to get acquainted with the Segways.
 Once we were more comfortable, our instructor stopped each of us and opened the speed controller.
 And off we went on the real tour.

-We made our way through the village of Quepos and then headed to the Island.
+We left Manuel Antonio and made our way through the village of Quepos and then headed to the Island.
 YES! an Island.
 As many times as I had been to Quepos, I never knew that there was an island there.
-We took the Segways done a little alley, where we met a small ferry boat to get across the channel.
+We took the Segways down a little alley, where we met a small ferry boat to get across the channel.

 We came to the island during low tide and opened up the speed on the beach.